lm-sys/FastChat/README.md

 ## Model Weights
 ### Vicuna Weights
-We release [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) weights v1.3 as merged weights directly.
-You do not need to apply delta.
-Vicuna is based on LLaMA and should be used under LLaMA's [model license](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md).
+[Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) is based on LLaMA and should be used under LLaMA's [model license](https://github.com/facebookresearch/llama/blob/main/LICENSE).

 You can use the commands below to start chatting.
 It will automatically download the weights from Hugging Face repos.
 See more command options and how to handle out-of-memory in the "Inference with Command Line Interface" section below.